Skip to main content

 Toboggan in winter © Getty Images, Foto: ArtMarie

-The many parks and green spaces in the metropolis make it easy to be active in summer.
-But even when the sun isn’t shining or snow lies all around, there are things to do that cost nothing.
-Why not combine shopping with playing?
+The many parks and green spaces in the metropolis of millions make it easy to be active in summer.
+But even when the sun isn't shining or there is snow everywhere, there are activities that cost nothing.

-For example, break up your shopping trip in the Mall of Berlin with a few goes on the giant slide.
-The rapid descent takes you from the second floor right down to the ground floor.
-Another tip for fun shopping is to visit one of the children's flea markets, around Berlin, which also take place indoors in the winter.
-Smaller children can play while you are shopping at the children’s book department of Hugendubel on Wilmersdorfer Straße.
+Combine shopping with playing.
+For example, why not relax on your shopping trip through the Mall of Berlin with a few laps on the giant slide.
+The rapid ride starts on the 2nd floor and ends on the ground floor.
+Another tip for entertaining shopping is to visit a Berlin children's flea market, which can also be found indoors around the city in winter.
+You can find play opportunities while shopping for smaller children in the children's book department of Hugendubel in Wilmersdorfer Straße.

-If you have a sweet tooth, you’ll love the Bonbonmacherei, a speciality shop connected to a show kitchen, where the secrets of the colourful sweets they make are revealed.
+Those with a sweet tooth will love the candy shop.
+Attached to the speciality shop is a show kitchen where the secrets behind the colourful lollipops are revealed.

-And if it should happen to snow in Berlin, then even the relatively flat capital city has enough hills that you and your children can toboggan down.
-The most popular is the Teufelsberg, with its fantastic views over the Grunewald forest.
+And if there really is snow in Berlin, even the flat capital has plenty of places where you can whizz downhill on sledges with your children.
+The most popular place for this is the Teufelsberg with fantastic views over the Grunewald.

 Ein Junge beim klettern auf dem Spielplatz